SSIGPRO/mamtorch/README.md

 Latest tested torch version: 2.5.0+cu126

 ## Original paper:
 Prono, Luciano; Bich, Philippe; Boretti, Chiara; Mangia, Mauro; Pareschi, Fabio; Rovatti, Riccardo; Setti, Gianluca (2023).
 A Multiply-And-Max/min Neuron Paradigm for Aggressively Prunable Deep Neural Networks.
-TechRxiv.
-Preprint. https://doi.org/10.36227/techrxiv.22561567.v2
+In: Transactions on Neural Networks and Learning Systems, 2025 (DOI: 10.1109/TNNLS.2025.3527644)
 ## Acknowledgment

 This study was carried out within the FAIR - Future Artificial Intelligence Research and received funding from the European Union Next-Generation EU (Piano Nazionale di Ripresa e Resilienza (PNRR) – Missione 4 Componente 2, Investimento 1.3 – D.D.
 1555 11/10/2022, PE00000013).
 This manuscript reflects only the authors’ views and opinions, neither the European Union nor the European Commission can be considered responsible for them.